LukePappa/myOS/new.md

-One may attain inner peace by relinquishing self-inflicted misery.
+Stop inflicting misery upon yourself and you will attain inner peace.